 Hoikanlampi local fishing destination

-Hoikanlampi Pond is an easily accessible local fishing destination in Kajaani that is open for everyone.
-Its convenient location makes the pond an excellent place to arrange fishing events for children and young people.
+Lake Hoikanlampi is an easily accessible local fishing destination in Kajaani that is open for everyone.
+Its convenient location makes the lake an excellent place to arrange fishing events for children and young people.
 Hoikanlampi is also a great place for beginners who want to start fishing on their own.

 Metsähallitus and fishing associations in the area want to cooperate to give children, young people and everyone with an interest in fishing the opportunity to try catching perch near the city.
 You don’t always have to leave Kajaani to go fishing!